MinKyawNyunt/code-challenge/src/problem3/readme.md

 ---

-## 2. inEfficient getPriority function
+## 2. In-Efficient getPriority function
 **Problem:**
 The original getPriority function used a switch statement to assign priorities to blockchains.
 This approach is verbose and less efficient, especially as the list grows.
 Using a lookup object (map) provides constant-time (O(1)) access and makes the code cleaner and easier to maintain.